 (The following is an official Classic Shades Painting Co. policy on the subject of customer service.
-This policy is generally distributed to and tested on every field employee.)
+This is generally distributed to and tested for understanding on every field employee.)

 I am sure you have heard plenty about the importance of customer satisfaction.
 But what exactly is customer satisfaction?

 A customer (also referred to as a client) is defined as a recipient of a product or service supplied by a seller or a service provider.
 Satisfaction is defined as the fulfillment of a desire or a need.